 What have we done in the past?

 We have worked in partnership with Severn Trent designing a water based 2017/2018 prayer focus garden and inspired Jaguar Land Rover to improve our school cloakroom environment and add an extra learning space for children in 2017/2018!
 This has been very exciting and enables us to work with major regional and global companies.
 Our latest venture was to persuade Mr O'Leary to get some cycle/scooter shelters installed in school so children could use them to leave their cycling equipment - the shelters were installed recently.
 We also put forward suggestions for new colourful tables and benches for reading and social areas in school - these were erected and in-place during 2018.
 We suggested extra RE banners in the school and these were installed during 2019.
 They transform our school hall and look great! we asked for picnic benches and a reading area and benches were put in the school grounds 2019-2020.
 It's a quiet zone for us where we can chill out and read.
 We pushed for a more eco-friendly environment and have 'recycle your battery' drop-off points in school 2020 and also we have campaigned to encourage children and parents not to use single use plastic bottles in school 2019/2020.
 We have upgraded refill water points in school also 2019/2020 - it's all about keeping us hydrated and better able to concentrate.
-We aim in 2020 is help present ECO-FRIENDLY assemblies to the whole school - it's on our radar!
+We aim in 2020/2021 to help present ECO-FRIENDLY assemblies to the whole school - it's on our radar!

 What special jobs are in the School Council?